seijibas/google-homepage/README.md

 # google-homepage
-Google homepage for the Odin Project assigment at http://www.theodinproject.com/web-development-101/html-css
+Google homepage for the Odin Project assignment at http://www.theodinproject.com/web-development-101/html-css